thfabian/tinytest/README.md

 	Checks if two integer arrays `a` and `b` of length `N` are element-wise equal.

-	If an assertion fails an error message will be printed to stderr and the execution _continues_.
+	If an assertion fails, an error message will be printed to stderr and the execution _continues_.
 Only the _first_ error will create a detailed diagnostic message, to alter this behaviour define `TINYTEST_PRINT_ALL` before including `tinytest.h`.

 * `ALLEQUAL_UNSIGNED(a, b, N)`

 	Same as `ALLEQUAL_INTEGER` but for unsigned integers.

-To get access to those macros include `tinytest.h` (Note: this will not include any other header files).
+To get access to those macros include `tinytest.h` (this will not include any other header files).
 Further library functions of intrest:

 * `tinytest_getMainArg(int* argc, char*** argv)`